FAQ's

 We specialise in small and senior dogs, and those who may need a little extra care or routine.
 We welcome gentle, sociable dogs who are happy around other calm dogs and cats.
 Our service is ideal for dogs who prefer a quiet, homely environment rather than a busy boarding kennel.
 I am home all day and do not squeeze in other errands or dog walks around your dog's care.
 The care to your dog is exclusive.

-Generally - yes.
-Our usual approach is to board one household of dogs at a time, as this helps us maintain a calm, relaxed environment – especially for small, senior, or more sensitive guests.
+Our approach is to care for one household of dogs at a time, alongside our own.
+This is central to who we are and allows us to provide a calm, predictable, home-from-home environment – particularly important for small, senior, or more sensitive dogs.

-If you have any questions or would like to chat about what works best for your dog, I’m always happy to help.
+If you have any questions about how this works in practice, or would like to talk through what’s right for your dog, I’m always happy to have an open and honest chat.

 No, your dog will never be left alone.
 We’re home throughout the day, and if your dog needs company overnight, we have a bed in the guest room so I can sleep nearby to keep them settled.